kobi1021/react-redux-universal/README.md

 ### Commands
 ----------
+* To install or re-install local packages
+	>npm install
+* To update local packages
+	>npm update
 * To run development server
 	>npm start
 * To clean previous asset and build new and then run production server